Integrated Regional Water Management (IRWM) is a relatively new initiative, aimed at developing long-term water supply reliability,

 Click here to learn more About Us

-The San Diego Region is currently updating the 2007 San Diego IRWM Plan to comply with DWR's 2012 IRWM Program Guidelines
+The San Diego Region has updated the 2007 San Diego IRWM Plan to comply with DWR's 2012 IRWM Program Guidelines

 , improve the content, and make the Region eligible for future rounds of grant funding.
-The 2007 IRWM Plan provided a mechanism for: 1) coordinating, refining and integrating existing planning efforts within a comprehensive, regional context; 2) identifying specific regional and watershed-based priorities for implementation projects; and 3) providing funding support for the plans, programs, projects and priorities of existing agencies and stakeholders.
-The 2013 IRWM Plan Update allows regional stakeholders to revisit the Plan goals, objectives and priorities in light of changes that have occurred since 2007.
+The 2013 IRWM Plan has allowed regional stakeholders to revisit the Plan goals, objectives and priorities in light of changes that have occurred since 2007.
+Like the 2007 IRWM Plan, the 2013 IRWM Plan provides a mechanism for: 1) coordinating, refining and integrating existing planning efforts within a comprehensive, regional context; 2) identifying specific regional and watershed-based priorities for implementation projects; and 3) providing funding support for the plans, programs, projects and priorities of existing agencies and stakeholders.